 On the other side of the park is a large shaded pavilion with a dock for fishing and several other access points to the river.
 There are restrooms and picnic tables for use.
 The park has a playground which is currently being redone (summer or 2022).

-The downtown Melbourne area, is confined to pretty much one street (Strawbrige Ave).
+The downtown Melbourne area, is confined to pretty much one street – Strawbridge Ave.
 On that street there are so many shops and restaurants to visit, it makes for a nice afternoon or evening visit.
-There is an ice cream shop (Here’s the Scoop), Irish Restaurant (Meg O Mally’s), and many more.
+There are often events and street festivals in Downtown as well.
+Stop by and get some homemade ice cream at Here’s the Scoop – which also offers traditional ice cream as well as dairy-free options.
+If you love delicious Irish food, or are looking for a fun bar atmosphere, don’t miss eating at the local Irish Restaurant Meg O Malley’s.

 Another really nice place to take a walk in the cooler months.
 There is a boardwalk loop, that takes about 20 min to walk.
 There is a tiny nature center with some live animals for the kids.
 The park is open 9-5.
 They also host evening events occasionally at the park.
 Great place to escape if you are close to the highway and the mall area.